BYR-Navi/BYR-Navi/README.md

 ## :construction: Deployment

 ### GitHub Pages (Recommended)
-Sites on GitHub Pages are powered by Jekyll behind the scenes, so if you're looking for a zero-hassle, zero-cost solution, GitHub Pages are a great way to [host your Jekyll-powered website for free][jekyll-gihub-pages].
+Sites on GitHub Pages are powered by Jekyll behind the scenes, so if you&rsquo;re looking for a zero-hassle, zero-cost solution, GitHub Pages are a great way to [host your Jekyll-powered website for free][jekyll-gihub-pages].

 ### Manual Deployment
 Jekyll generates your static site to the `_site` directory by default.
 You can transfer the contents of this directory to almost any hosting provider to get your site live.
 [Here][jekyll-manual-deployment] are some manual ways of achieving this.

 ## :hearts: Share the Love
-I've put a lot of time and effort into making **BYR-Navi** awesome.
+I&rsquo;ve put a lot of time and effort into making **BYR-Navi** awesome.
 If you love it, you can buy me a coffee.
 Every cup helps!
 I promise it will be a good investment.